arista/reknow/README.md

 ```
 When it comes up, you should be able to point your browser at the server and run the application.

+## Building An Application With Reknow

+### Typical Development Process

+The steps to build a typical Reknow application look something like this:

+* Design the classes that will model as much of the application's state as possible.
+This includes both the data that the application manipulates (Topics, Posts, ShoppingCartItems, etc.), as well as the "view state" of the application (NavigationBreadcrumb, ErrorDialog, etc.).
+Keep object properties as simple as possible, preferably sticking to strings, numbers, and booleans, remembering that more complex structures can be defined using Reknow's relational facilities.
+  * Add `@hasMany`, `@hasOne`, and `@belongsTo` declarations to the model classes to surface their relationships expressed through matching property values.
+  * Add `@index` declarations to create automatically-maintained "hash" and "sort" structures of model objects
+  * Add `@query` decorators to mark out methods that generate computed values from the model objects, automatically invalidating their cached values when their dependencies change.
+Keep those methods "pure" without side effects or state changes.
+  * Add `@action` decorators to declare state-changing methods in the model classes.
+Keep those methods "pure", free of side effects or dependencies on anything outside the model.
+  * Add `@afterAdd`, `@afterRemove`, and `@afterChange` decorators to methods that invoke side effects in response to the state changes in `@action` methods.
+  * Add `@reaction` decorators to methods that perform state changes in response to other state changes (typically used to maintain "computed" properties that then feed into indexes).
+* Create a Reknow `StateManager` instance, passing it a list of all the model classes that it will be managing.
+* Build the presentation layer.
+Assuming it is a React application:
+  * Apply the `useQuery` hook from the `react-reknow` library to pull data directly from model objects.  `useQuery` will automatically trigger a component re-render whenever the underlying model object data changes.
+  * Apply the `useComponentyEntity` hook to automatically create and remove model objects tied to a React component's life cycle.
+  * Invoke `@action` methods directly on model objects in response to user actions
+  * Inovke `@action` methods at any time, actually, even in response to asynchronous events like Timers, within async methods, etc.

 ### Concepts

 #### Importing Reknow

-The sample app uses the pattern of importing Reknow into its own namespace:
+Applications typically import Reknow into its own namespace:

 ```
 import * as R from "reknow"
 ```

 A Reknow model file typically uses many reknow exports, so it's often more convenient to import the whole namespace rather than importing individual exports.
-The file can then reference Reknow exports off of that namespace, for example: `@R.hasMany`.
+The file can then reference Reknow exports off of that namespace, for example: `extends R.Entity` or `@R.hasMany` (a decorator).

 #### Entity and Entities classes